qiboteam/qibolab/doc/source/getting-started/installation.rst

       you perform the installation of the ``tiiq`` dependencies on Windows in a conda environment with Python 3.8.

-      In this case make sure to create a conda environment with a different Python version.
+      In this case make sure to create a conda environment with Python>=3.9.